People always ask me: what do vegetarians eat in Spain?

 6. Espinacas con Garbanzos (Spinach and Chickpeas) — Vegan

 This wonderful combination is one of my favorite vegetarian tapas recipes.
 I don’t make it nearly enough, but it is incredibly easy and super healthy.
 My secret: adding tomato and almonds so that it gets a truly special flavor.

 7. Croquetas (Croquettes)

-Spain is famous for its Serrano ham croquettes, which are a wonderfully creamy mix of béchamel sauce and cured ham… but obviously not quite vegetarian!
-Luckily, you can usually find vegetarian croquettes in most restaurants.
-Among my meatless favorites:
+Spain is famous for its ham croquettes, which are a wonderfully creamy mix of béchamel sauce and cured ham… but obviously not quite vegetarian!
+In any case, you can usually find vegetarian croquettes in most restaurants.

 - Wild mushroom croquettes (croquetas de setas)

 - Made with a strong blue cheese (croquetas de cabrales)